EntireTwix/CCash/README.md

 make -j<threads>
 ```

-then edit config.json to include the paths to your certs for HTTPS (I use certbot), or just remove the listener for port 443.
+Then edit config.json to include the paths to your certs for HTTPS (I use certbot), or just remove the listener for port 443.

 ```
 vim ../config.json
 ```

-finally, run the program
+Finally, run the program

 ```
 sudo ./bank <admin password> <saving frequency in minutes> <threads>